Institut für Röntgenphysik

 Research Topics and Groups

 Salditt Group "Structure of Biomolecular Assemblies and X-ray Physics"

-The research group of Prof. Dr. Sarah Köster is dedicated to nanoscale imaging of cellular dynamics, by combining close-to-physiological sample environments and in situ imaging see research pages of the Köster group. read more
+The research group of Prof. Dr. Sarah Köster is dedicated to nanoscale imaging of cellular dynamics by combining close-to-physiological sample environments and in-situ imaging. read more

 Techert Group "Structural Dynamics and Ultrafast Spectroscopy"

-The professorship for structural dynamics and ultra-fast spectroscopy of Prof. Dr. Simone Techert is installed as a bridge research department between the Deutsche Elektronensynchrotron DESY, the Institut für Röntgenphysik at Göttingen University and the Max Planck Institute for Biophysical Chemistry at the Göttingen Research Campus side. read more
+The professorship for structural dynamics and ultra-fast spectroscopy of Prof. Dr. Simone Techert is installed as a bridge research department between the Deutsche Elektronensynchrotron DESY and the Institut für Röntgenphysik at Göttingen University. read more